base-org/op-viem/site/docs/actions/public/L1/getSecondsToNextL2Output.md

 - **Type:** [`Address`](https://viem.sh/docs/glossary/types#address)

 The address of the L2OutputOracle contract.
-MUST be provied if [l2Chain](l2chain-optional) is not.
+MUST be provided if [l2Chain](l2chain-optional) is not.